-Use Utility Transfer of Ownership, when transferring ownership of utilities between entities.
+Use a Utility Transfer of Ownership (Acceptance of Assignment 224-051 EF) form when transferring ownership of utilities between entities.

 130.06 Abandoned, Deactivated, or Disconnected Utilities

 Discovery of abandoned, deactivated, or disconnected utilities often results in project delays during highway improvement projects or maintenance activities.
 There is also a safety issue when locating underground utilities near other active utility lines.
 Whenever possible, the first goal should be to completely remove any utility facility no longer required by the utility owner, at the owner's expense.